optskug/docs/README.md

 * [posts pictures of the camera internals for the 2024 Tacoma](https://discord.com/channels/469524606043160576/905950538816978974/1303932394776301589)
 * [Jason - "Definitely technically possible to back port the work to openpilot 0.8.13.1" (last version of openpilot that supports the comma two and comma two class of devices.)](https://discord.com/channels/469524606043160576/905950538816978974/1304818543920939070)

+---

 [^1]: This is an image of the CAN BUS traffic on a RAV4 Prime.
 The "checksum" for the Lane Keep Assist messages are now very high in entropy, indicative of some sort of signing or encryption being used.

 [^2]: As a shameless plug, do you like those real-time updating embedded values from the Google Spreadsheet up there for the bounty and vote tracker?
 I made [cellshield.info](https://cellshield.info) for that and other non-security key related uses.
 Check it out and let me know outside of this discussion if you have any comments!

 [^3]: Speculated from TechInfo lookup.
 TechInfo lookup is looking at Toyota's Techinfo site (payment required, minimum ~$25) and seeing if replacing the "Object recognition camera" / "Forward recognition camera" requires an ECU Security Key update. https://discord.com/channels/469524606043160576/524327905937850394/894262224552624228

+[^4]: gregjhogan stated that the first byte of a UDS firmware version is not a bootloader version. https://discord.com/channels/469524606043160576/905950538816978974/1273746993394487376
+> The first byte returned when reading the firmware versions using UDS read data by id isn't part of the version number, it is how many applications are running on the ECU (for example if it has two cores, there may be a separate application running on each core) and it tells you how many you can extract from the rest of the data returned.